- History and visit rue du Four in Paris

 From 1551, Rue du Four was named after Sauval.
 This title was conferred by a prominent lawyer who compelled the monks to pave the lanes, addressing the public’s grievances.
 Born to a bourgeois Parisian lineage in 1623, Sauval, the son of a merchant, was more than just a legal advocate to the monks; he was their savior during disputes with the Collège des Quatre-Nations.
 Not just a consultant lawyer for the Parliament, Sauval was also an accomplished writer.
 He penned an eloquent treatise on Paris’s history, which later saw publication.

-Curiosities around Rue du Four in Paris
+Discover the Surroundings of rue du Four in Paris

-Transfer to the Rue du Four in Paris
+Transfer to the rue du Four in Paris